wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==

+= 1.7.4 =
+* URGENT BUG FIX: staff and service setting can not be saved correctly.

 = 1.7.3 =
 * Bug Fix: work around a PHP core related bug that exists in some versions of PHP